-In order to determine if a patient may receive an MRI scan, you must first identify the patient's implant model.

-After you have identified the implant model, locate the MRI safety information for that specific implant model.
+In order to determine if a patient may receive an MRI scan, you must first identify the patient's Cochlear Osia implant model.
+See "Identifying the Cochlear Osia implants" on page 13.
+After you have identified the implant model, see "Performing MRI safely" on page 15 to locate the MRI safety information for that specific implant model.